On the asymptotic behaviour of semigroups for flows in infinite networks: Abstract

 \section{Abstract}

-We study transport processes on infinite networks which can be modeled by an operator semigroup on a Banach space.
+We study transport processes on infinite networks.
+The solution of these processes can be modeled by an operator semigroup on a suitable Banach space.
 Classically, such semigroups are strongly continuous and therefore their asymptotic behaviour is quite well understood.
-However, recently new examples of transport processes emerged in which the corresponding semigroup is not strongly continuous.
-Due to this lack of strong continuity, there are currently no results on the long-term behaviour of these semigroups.
-In this paper, we close this gap for a certain class of transport processes.
-In particular, it is proven that the solution semigroups behave asymptotically periodic with respect to the operator norm as a consequence of a more general result on the long-term behaviour by positive semigroups that contain a multiplication operator.
-Furthermore, we revisit known results on the asymptotic behaviour of transport processes on infinite networks and prove the asymptotically periodicity of the extensions of those semigroups to the space of bounded measures.
+However, recently new examples of transport processes emerged where the corresponding semigroup is not strongly continuous.
+Due to this lack of strong continuity, there are currently only few results on the long-term behaviour of these semigroups.
+In this paper, we discuss the asymptotic behaviour for a certain class of these transport processes.
+In particular, it is proved that the solution semigroups behave asymptotically periodic with respect to the operator norm as a consequence of a more general result on the long-term behaviour by positive semigroups containing a multiplication operator.
+Furthermore, we revisit known results on the asymptotic behaviour of transport processes on infinite networks and prove the asymptotic periodicity of their extensions to the space of bounded measures.